Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 3. Special demarcation symbols are introduced inside comment blocks
 to create higher level navigational constructs in the code
 above the language level.
+These constructs can also be folded
-This makes it possible to easily navigate medium sized codebases
+making it possible to easily navigate medium sized codebases
 in the 10s of KLOCs for code.
 4. The apps I write are all included in a single .cpp file.
 MyDE does not use header files except for wxWidgets library headers.